Air Conditioner Repair Checklist

 If your thermostat isn’t telling your system to run, it won’t switch on.

 The key point is ensuring it’s on “cool” and not “heat.”
 Otherwise your air conditioner may not switch on.
-Or you might get hot air blowing from vents because the heater is running instead.
+You might also get hot air blowing from vents because the heater is running instead.

 If you’re using a regular thermostat: